nigef/CSC309-Fall-2016.github.io/assignments.md

 <!--
 <h2><font color="red">Remarks</font></h2>

-Please submit remark requestion via this [simple form](https://wwwcgi.cdf.toronto.edu/~cs369hf/cgi-bin/remark-request.cgi?course=csc369h).
+Please submit remark requests via this [simple form](https://wwwcgi.cdf.toronto.edu/~cs369hf/cgi-bin/remark-request.cgi?course=csc369h).
 When your request is filed, you will be redirected to a page showing what you entered.
 -->

 ## Overview